Position: Professor of Counseling, Emeritus

 Michael Bundy, Director of School Counseling and Assistant Professor of Counseling, earned his master’s in educational psychology and guidance and his doctorate in counselor education and supervision from the University of Tennessee, Knoxville.
 He holds credentials as a Tennessee Professional School Counselor (K-6 & 7-12) with Career Level III status, a National Certified Counselor, and a Certified Professional Counselor in Tennessee.
 For over twenty-five years, his work as a professional school counselor includes experiences in high school, middle school and elementary school settings.
 He has held a variety of leadership positions in many local and state professional organizations including president of the Tennessee Counseling Association, president of Tennessee School Counselor Association and Board of Directors member of the Tennessee Education Association.
 Dr. Bundy has authored or co-authored thirty papers in refereed journals, book chapters, and other professional publications.
 His editorial work includes six years as a reviewer for the Elementary School Guidance and Counseling journal and presently for the Tennessee Counseling Association Journal.
 Dr. Bundy has presented numerous research papers at national, state, and regional conferences on topics of school counseling and educational psychology.
 Dr. Bundy’s current research focus is on building evidence-based comprehensive school counseling programs with emphasis on social justice.

 Mike is married to Barbara Gresham Bundy, who is a retired Oak Ridge Schools special education teacher.
-They enjoy activities their two adult children: Adrian, who is an accountant in Knoxville, and Erica, who is District Supervisor of Literacy Education for YesPrep Schools in Houston, TX.
+They enjoy reading, playing golf, traveling and following the careers of their two adult children: Adrian, who is an accountant in Knoxville, and Erica, who is District Supervisor of Literacy Education for YesPrep Schools in Houston, TX.

 Position: Adjunct Instructor